 If you do not have knowledge in a readily accessible or usable format, what do you have?
 You might have resourcefulness, but the further you get in any field, it might not be enough.
-Consider the difference between a quarterback who has memorized all the plays compared to one who goes a step further and knows when to call an audible.
-The quarterback most famous for this ability to anticipate what a defense is going to do then change the play accordingly is of course Peyton Manning.
+Consider the difference between a quarterback who has memorized all the plays compared to one who also knows when to call an audible.
+The quarterback most famous for this ability to anticipate what a defense is going to do, then change the play accordingly, is of course Peyton Manning.
 At that level, most quarterbacks are experts at throwing the ball and as far as speed goes, it isn’t guaranteed that Manning could beat Jonah Hill in a 40-yard dash, so his physique is unlikely responsible for him being one of the best of all time.
 It is his judgment, derived from a deep understanding of the game.
 There are no shortcuts to cultivating understanding, expertise, or good judgment.
 These are worthy pursuits in anything we choose to get good at.

-Speaking of quarterbacks, regardless of their level of expertise, they literally cannot do their jobs without other people.
+Speaking of quarterbacks, regardless of expertise, they cannot do their jobs without other people.
 Which leads us into…

 If everyone already talks about relationships, why am I?
 Because they are that important.
 When I left my first job, I realized what I cared about was who I could call if I needed them in the future, not what I learned.
 Wait, didn’t I just say that expertise is one of the only three things that matters?
 Yes.
 That’s how important relationships are.